deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/ee-defining-default-values.md

 #DotNet #csharp #csharpdotnet #dotnetcore #csharpdeveloper #dotnetdevelopers #aspnetcore #ASPNET #aspdotnet #IT #developer #TI #tecnologia #DevOps #desenvolvedor #programador #software #homeoffice #dev #tecnologiadainformacao #devs #code #programacao #programação #tecnologiadainformação #sistemasdeinformação #engenhariadesoftware #GitHub #ASPNETMVC #ASPNET #MVC #core #MVC #route #urlroute #urlroting #urlpatterns #RoutingSystem
 -->

-### P5 ----------------------------

-* I can go futher and define URLs that do not contain any segment variable at all, relying on just the default values to identify the action and controller.
-* And as an example, Listing 15-10 shows how I have mapped the root URL for the application by providing default values for both segments.
-    Listing 15-10.
-Providing action and controller default values in the RouteConfig.cs file

 ### P6 ----------------------------